MTG/acousticbrainz-genre-dataset/README.md

 ## Task description
 This task invites participants to predict genre and subgenre of unknown music recordings (songs) given automatically computed features of those recordings.
 We provide a training set of such audio features taken from the AcousticBrainz database and genre and subgenre labels from four different music metadata websites.
 The taxonomies that we provide for each website vary in their specificity and breadth.
 Each source has its own definition for its genre labels meaning that these labels may be different between sources.
 Participants must train model(s) using this data and then generate predictions for a test set.

-The models will be evaluated in two subtasks:
+Participants will be given four independent development datasets.
+All proposed models will be evaluated on four testing datasets in two subtasks:

-- Subtask 1: consider each set of genre annotations individually to generate predictions
+- Subtask 1: consider each set of genre annotations individually to generate predictions.
+This subtask serves as a baseline for Subtask 2.
 - Subtask 2: combine sources together to generate predictions

-Participants will first consider each set of genre annotations individually (Subtask1) and then take advantage of combining sources together (Subtask 2).

-See the complete task description here: http://www.multimediaeval.org/mediaeval2017/acousticbrainz/index.html

-The task has two sub-tasks.
+Participants are expected to create models and submit their predictions for both subtasks.
+In the case they only want to work on Subtask 1, the same predictions will be used for evaluation in the subtask 2.

 In both tasks participants must create a system that uses provided music features as an input and predicts genre labels as an output.

 **Subtask 1: Single-source Classification.**
 This subtask will explore conventional systems each one trained on a single dataset.
 Participants will submit predictions for the test set of each dataset separately, following their respective class spaces (genres and subgenres).
 These predictions will be produced by a separate system for each dataset, trained without any information from the other sources.